Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Abstract

 \section{Abstract}

-Spiking Neural Networks (SNNs) offer low-latency and energy-efficient decision making through neuromorphic hardware, making them compelling for Reinforcement Learning (RL) in resource-constrained edge devices.
-Recent studies in this field directly replace Artificial Neural Networks (ANNs) by SNNs in existing RL frameworks, overlooking whether the RL algorithm is suitable for SNNs.
-However, most RL algorithms in continuous control are designed tailored to ANNs—including the target network soft updates mechanism—which conflict with the discrete, non-differentiable dynamics of SNN spikes.
-We identify that this mismatch destabilizes SNN training in continuous control tasks.
-To bridge this gap between discrete SNN and continuous control, we propose a novel proxy target framework.
-The continuous and differentiable dynamics of the proxy target enable smooth updates, bypassing the incompatibility of SNN spikes, stabilizing the RL algorithms.
-Since the proxy network operates only during training, the SNN retains its energy efficiency during deployment without inference overhead.
-Extensive experiments on continuous control benchmarks demonstrate that compared to vanilla SNNs, the proxy target framework enables SNNs to achieve up to $32\%$ higher performance across different spiking neurons.
-Notably, we are the first to surpass ANN performance in continuous control with simple Leaky-Integrate-and-Fire (LIF) neurons.
-This work motivates a new class of SNN-friendly RL algorithms tailored to SNN's characteristics, paving the way for neuromorphic agents that combine high performance with low power consumption.
+Spiking Neural Networks (SNNs) offer low-latency and energy-efficient decision making on neuromorphic hardware, making them attractive for Reinforcement Learning (RL) in resource-constrained edge devices.
+However, most RL algorithms for continuous control are designed for Artificial Neural Networks (ANNs), particularly the target network soft update mechanism, which conflicts with the discrete and non-differentiable dynamics of spiking neurons.
+We show that this mismatch destabilizes SNN training and degrades performance.
+To bridge the gap between discrete SNNs and continuous-control algorithms, we propose a novel proxy target framework.
+The proxy network introduces continuous and differentiable dynamics that enable smooth target updates, stabilizing the learning process.
+Since the proxy operates only during training, the deployed SNN remains fully energy-efficient with no additional inference overhead.
+Extensive experiments on continuous control benchmarks demonstrate that our framework consistently improves stability and achieves up to $32\%$ higher performance across various spiking neuron models.
+Notably, to the best of our knowledge, this is the first approach that enables SNNs with simple Leaky Integrate and Fire (LIF) neurons to surpass their ANN counterparts in continuous control.
+This work highlights the importance of SNN-tailored RL algorithms and paves the way for neuromorphic agents that combine high performance with low power consumption.
+Code is available at \url{https://github.com/xuzijie32/Proxy-Target}.